1. Home

 2. Guides

-It's not just something to thing about when buying a new car either, as long 7-year warranties can be a real bonus when buying a used car.
+It's not just something to think about when buying a new car either, as long seven-year warranties can be a real bonus when buying a used car.

-Buy a two or three-year old car that comes with a 7-year manufacturer warranty and the warranty will still be valid when you take ownership, mean you could be covered for another five years or so potentially.
+Buy a two or three-year-old car that comes with a 7-year manufacturer warranty and the warranty will still be valid when you take ownership, meaning you could be covered for another five years or so potentially.
+Just bear in mind that some of the cars here only come with extended warranties if you go back to the main dealer for your servicing after the initial standard period expires.

 Lots of manufacturers offer long warranties, but not all will cover you for seven years.
-Most new cars come with a 3-year warranty, while some manufactures are offering 5-year warranties.
+Most new cars come with a three-year warranty, while some manufacturers are offering five-year warranties.

 If you're looking to save money on a car with a seven-year warranty check out the best new and used car deals we've found online.